Skip to main content

 • Provide informational resources about the biodiversity framework.

-• Development of joint positioning within the IBC on climate change and resilience in regional events, especially on: Santiago Network on loss and damage, COP29 and COP30 of the UNFCCC, LAC Climate Week, and COP16 of the UNCBD, Early Warning for All, Forum of Ministers of Environment of LAC, among others.
+• Development of joint positioning within the IBC on Climate Change and Resilience in regional events, especially on: Santiago Network on loss and damage, COP29 and COP30 of the United Nations Framework Convention on Climate Change, the Latin America and the Caribbean Climate Week, and COP16 to the United Nations Convention on Biological Diversity, Early Warning for All, the Forum of Ministers of Environment of Latin America and the Caribbean, among others.